Olexandr-Andriyenko/Olexandr-Andriyenko/README.md

 After my bachelor of engineering i am looking to start a data science carrier. <br>
 For this i am going to finish a data science master degree.<br>
 Now i am taking some python and data science courses to get prepared.

+**Inspirational quote **

+Tell me and I forget, teach me and I may remember, involve me and I learn.